sktime/sktime/docs/source/developer_guide/add_estimators.rst

 *   non-state changing methods should not write to ``self`` in general
 *   typically, implementing ``get_params`` and ``set_params`` is not needed, since ``sktime``'s ``BaseEstimator`` inherits from ``sklearn``'s.
-    Custom ``get_params``, ``set_params`` are typically needed only for complex cases only heterogeneous composites, e.g., pipelines with parameters that are nested structures containing estiamtors.
+    Custom ``get_params``, ``set_params`` are typically needed only for complex cases only heterogeneous composites, e.g., pipelines with parameters that are nested structures containing estimators.

 How to test interface conformance